LeonKuhne/F-Project/readme.md

 > [live](https://f.leonk.dev)
 ### Visual Scripting IDE Website with Codable Components and Groups

+# Overview
+Code structure isn't easy to manipulate without reading code or using external tools.
+F changes that by letting developers connect how functions flow, enabling for better code structure transparency and faster code structure manipulation.
+Simply drag and drop components to create complex programs without even looking at code.
+Components are individually tested, and can be combined and collapsed to form groups (currently finicky).

+# Incomplete
+It gets way way better.
+Im integrating it with text generation so functions can be auto-generated using a table of acceptable input and output data with the help of a chat bot.
+I suppose then all you need is to decompose a list of requirements into a flow of functions to orchestrate a project.
+This changes the developers responsibilities from programmer to engineer.
+We can make componets/groups shareable allowing for reusing of common tasks like injecting middleware, while maintaining ownership and allowing for easy modifiability.
+F programming anyway.
+And on top of that, im not satisfied with 2D navigation of the code structure space, I'd like a 3rd dimension that can be scrolled through that brings nodes into view using transparency.
+I'd also like passing and zooming to be a thing for better structure manipulation.

+I created this project to aid my development speed and learnability of prototypes, which I have many of.

+I was heavily inspired piping frameworks like rxjs and linq, circuits simulators, Unity's visual scripting Bolt, and the ECS implementation Bevy.

 ## Features
 - write bit-sized component code
 - visually connect components